bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/Pre-builtEntities.md

  builtin.geography | See separate table | See separate table below |
  builtin.encyclopedia | See separate table | See separate table below |

- The last 3 built-in entity types encompass multiple subtypes.
+ The last 3 built-in entity types listed in the table above encompass multiple subtypes.
 These are covered next.

 ###builtin.datetime